hibernator11/solid-glam/README.md

 - Read the Pod URLs associated with the user’s WebID.
 - Store and manage SPARQL query records in the user’s Pod (Personal Online Datastore).
 The query records are stored as Resource Description Framework (RDF) resource.

+This example is based on the tutorial https://docs.inrupt.com/sdk/java-sdk/tutorial.

 ## Prerequisites

 To get a WebID and a Pod on PodSpaces: